The Farewell Sermon of Prophet Muhammad (PBUH)

 Don’t Discriminate between One Another

-In this temporary world, humans are judged on the basis of their colour, race, religion, caste, and socio-economic status.
+In this temporary world, humans tend to be judged on the basis of their colour, race, religion, caste, and socio-economic status.
 This creates an imbalance in society.
 As humans, we tend to judge people based on their physical attributes and not what their heart or soul has to offer.

 Therefore, instead of focusing only on physical attributes, we must treat everyone as an equal and give them a chance to speak their hearts while we listen patiently – as every man is equal in the eyes of Allah SWT.